Examining Double Bass Strings

 The Violin Channel recently caught up with Thomastik-Infeld string manufacturer’s Director of Engineering and Technology, Mr. Franz Klanner.

-In part 8 of the blog series, Franz this week offers his professional insight into double bass strings:
+In part 8 of the series, Franz this week offers his professional insight into double bass strings:

 “The double bass is the most hideous, ungainly and inelegant instrument ever invented,” rages the protagonist in Patrick Süskind’s one-act play “The Double Bass”.
 Quite clearly, we think otherwise and are dedicating this blog entry to the double bass and all its special features.
 Because what would an orchestra be without the deep tapestry of sound of the basses?